Cooking Classes in Kathmandu: What’s it Like to Take a Nepali Cooking Class

 I have never made momo before the cooking class so it was a totally new experience for me.

-When making momos, you learn that there are different techniques to shape the momos and being able to shape them properly is the most important part.
+When making momo, you learn that there are different techniques to shape the momo and being able to shape them properly is the most important part.
 Otherwise they can open up and fall apart while being steamed.

-Overall, I really enjoyed learning to make momos and dal bhat.
-My cooking teacher was very patient and easy going, it felt like making momos with a friend.
+Overall, I really enjoyed learning to make momo and dal bhat.
+My cooking teacher was very patient and easy going, it felt like making momo with a friend.

 After the cooking class, you also get the recipes and after you go home, it is a nice treat to make Nepali food for friends and family.